Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 # Emulators

-### 3DO
+### 3DO (Best on the RG503)
 Emulator: lr-opera \
 Rom Folder: 3do \
 Extensions: .iso .ISO .bin .BIN .chd .CHD .cue .CUE \
-Bios: panafz1.bin or panafz10.bin or panafz10-norsa.bin or panafz10e-anvil.bin or panafz10e-anvil-norsa.bin or panafz1j.bin or panafz1j-norsa.bin or goldstar.bin or sanyotry.bin or 3do_arcade_saot.bin  See this link for more details. https://docs.libretro.com/library/opera/#bios
+Bios: panafz1.bin or panafz10.bin or panafz10-norsa.bin or panafz10e-anvil.bin or panafz10e-anvil-norsa.bin or panafz1j.bin or panafz1j-norsa.bin or goldstar.bin or sanyotry.bin or 3do_arcade_saot.bin  See this link for more details: https://docs.libretro.com/library/opera/#bios

 ### American Laser Games
 Emulator: [hypseus-singe](https://github.com/DirtBagXon/hypseus-singe) standalone \